dasarpai/old.dasarpai.github.io/_pmblog/2013-08-18-behaviors-that-lead-to-exceptional-performance.md

 ---
 ![](/assets/images/pmblog/1001-Exceptional-Performance-min.jpg)

-## Behaviour that leads to Exceptional performance
+# Behaviors that lead to Exceptional Performance

+## Introdunction

-Here are key important behaviors that can make one a go-getter with a happy personal life, provided one understands them thoroughly and able to implement them.
-This article is inspired by several sources, books, articles &amp; obviously my own lifestyle.
-What others think about is lessor important than what you think about yourself and how consistent you are in your behavior.
-You may be lessor know personality because of many reasons but you know yourself that how peaceful, go-getter, accommodating, compassionate you are.
+Achieving exceptional performance involves adopting key behaviors that can make one a go-getter while maintaining a happy personal life.
+This article draws inspiration from various sources, including books, articles, and personal experiences.
+What matters most is not how others perceive you, but how you see yourself and how consistently you exhibit these behaviors.
+You might not be a widely recognized personality, but knowing that you are peaceful, proactive, accommodating, and compassionate can lead to personal and professional fulfillment.
 I hope this summary will inspire you to live like an exceptional leader.

+## 12 Behaviours

-1. **Think like a leader**: Think that ultimately it is my responsibility to get things done so I am in charge and in control.
-Do not wait till the last moment.
-Monitor your project and then act proactively.
-It is not the ability of people around you but your ability of managing situation, people and communication which leads to success.
-The best leader has the capability of converting dump worker into useful and the worst leader can make the best worker into useless
+1. **Think Like a Leader**: Take responsibility for getting things done and see yourself as in charge.
+Don’t wait until the last minute; instead, monitor your projects and act proactively.
+Success depends not on the abilities of those around you, but on your skill in managing situations, people, and communication.
+A great leader can transform a mediocre performer into a valuable team member, while a poor leader can demoralize even the best worker.

-2. **Manage your priorities**: Jot down your list of activities.
-Put two columns before them (Important and Urgent).
-Mark each activity’s “Important” column as N if it is not important otherwise Y if it is important.
-Similarly, mark the Urgent column.
-So, there will be 4 blocks, urgent-important, non-urgent-important, urgent-non-important, non-urgent-non important.
-If there is more than one item in any block then assign a priority to each task.
-The first thing you should work on in the morning is the top three priorities which are important and urgent.
-If time is a constraint then delegate remaining to your team.
+2. **Manage Your Priorities**: List your tasks and evaluate each one’s importance and urgency.
+Use a simple matrix with two columns: Important and Urgent.
+Mark each task as Y (Yes) or N (No) in both columns.
+This will create four categories: Urgent-Important, Non-Urgent-Important, Urgent-Non-Important, and Non-Urgent-Non-Important.
+If multiple tasks fall into the same category, assign a priority to each.
+Start your day by tackling the top three tasks that are both urgent and important.
+If time is limited, delegate the remaining tasks to your team.

-3. **Never avoid necessary confrontation:** Do not try to be a nice guy always and avoid confrontations.
-Neither fight unnecessarily.
-Know the importance and urgency of things and fight for a point, if required.
+3. **Don’t Avoid Necessary Confrontation**: Avoid the temptation to always be the “nice guy” who avoids conflict.
+On the other hand, don’t engage in conflict without good reason.
+Understand the importance and urgency of issues, and stand up for your point of view when necessary.

-4. C**heck your ego: Never bring your ego to work:** Make your point clear and never become personal and emotional for the work objective.
-Even if you are a junior and you bring ego to the work then you have the capability to damage your environment and yourself.
+4. **Check Your Ego at the Door**: Keep your ego out of the workplace.
+Be clear and assertive about your points, but don’t take things personally or become overly emotional.
+Even if you are in a junior position, bringing ego into work can harm both the environment and your own growth.

-5. **Think for yourself:** Routinely check the progress of your project and analyze your behavior and attitude to your surrounding and work
+5. **Think for Yourself**: Regularly review the progress of your projects and assess your behavior and attitude toward your colleagues and work.
+Self-awareness is key to continuous improvement.

-6. **Consult in the situation of difficulty:** If you are in confusion refer to the organization library/knowledge base, if that does not help then discuss with a professional friend/colleague, if this also does not help then refer to industry practices, finally to your immediate boss.
-For some people, a boss may be very friendly in that case you can take his help as a second source of help.
+6. **Seek Guidance When Needed**: If you encounter difficulties, consult the organization’s library or knowledge base first.
+If that doesn’t help, discuss the issue with a trusted colleague or professional friend.
+If further help is needed, look to industry best practices or consult your immediate supervisor.
+If your supervisor is approachable, they can be a valuable second line of support.

-7. **Embrace Integrity in all that you do:** In any kind of decision always listen to your inner voice.
-Never contradict this.
-Sometimes a decision needs to be taken in abnormal situations where traditional practices, old knowledge, expert judgement from others may not work.
-Then go with your inner voice and do not try to contradict that.
-Internal integrity is much more important than anything else to make crucial decisions.
+7. **Embrace Integrity in All That You Do**: In every decision, listen to your inner voice and align your actions with it.
+Integrity is essential, especially when dealing with complex situations where conventional wisdom may not apply.
+Trust your inner guidance to make sound decisions.

-8. **You cannot please everybody**: Somebody said that I do not know the key to success but the key to failure is trying to please everybody.
-Understand that people may have several valid points but all cannot be implemented.
+8. **You Cannot Please Everyone**: As someone wisely said, "I don't know the key to success, but the key to failure is trying to please everyone."
+Recognize that while people may have valid points, it's impossible to implement everyone's suggestions.

-9. **Live in your present moment**: Accept the failure, learn from it, and move forward.
-“If” “But” “would” “should” are good for analysis and learning lessons, more than this they do not have any meaning
+9. **Live in the Present Moment**: Accept failures, learn from them, and move forward.
+Terms like “if,” “but,” “would,” and “should” are useful for analysis and reflection, but they shouldn't dominate your thinking.
+Focus on the present and what you can do now.

-10. **Define who you choose to be**: Have your brand and plan for that brand.
-Work for that brand.
-It helps in creating your identity.
+10. **Define Who You Choose to Be**: Establish your personal brand and actively work to embody it.
+This helps create a distinct identity and guides your actions and decisions.

-11. **Treat others as you would like to be treated**: In the long-run success and failure do not makes much impact but how you make others feel when they were with you.
-Be fair with people.
-No matter in what official capacity you are making decisions and taking action also keep one thing in mind, somebody is watching your behavior.
+11. **Treat Others as You Would Like to Be Treated**: In the long run, your impact on others matters more than specific successes or failures.
+Be fair and respectful in all your interactions.
+Remember, someone is always observing your behavior.

-12. **Always eat or drink healthy stuff**, which keeps your body and mind active, light, and agile.
+12. **Maintain a Healthy Lifestyle**: Consume food and drinks that keep your body and mind active, light, and agile.
+A healthy lifestyle supports sustained high performance.

-## Reference, Inspirations &amp; Source
+## Reference Book

-1. Whitten, N. (2013).
+Whitten, N. (2013).
 Behaviors that lead to exceptional performance.
 Paper presented at PMI® Global Congress 2013—North America, New Orleans, LA.
 Newtown Square, PA: Project Management Institute.